Tiangong space station: Nomenclature

-The names used in the space program, previously all chosen from the revolutionary history of the People's Republic, have been replaced with mystical-religious ones.
-Thus, the space capsule Divine Vessel (神舟 (Shénzhōu)), spaceplane Divine Dragon (神龙 (Shénlóng)), land-based high-power laser Divine Light (神光 (Shénguāng)), and supercomputer Divine Might (神威 (Shénwēi)).
+Early names used in the Chinese space program were largely drawn from the revolutionary history of the People's Republic of China.
+In recent decades, these have been replaced by names with mythological or religious connotations.
+Examples include the Shenzhou (神舟 (Shénzhōu, Divine Vessel)) crewed spacecraft, the Shenlong (神龙 (Shénlóng, Divine Dragon)) spaceplane, the Shenguang (神光 (Shénguāng, Divine Light)) high-power laser, and the Shenwei (神威 (Shénwēi, Divine Might)) supercomputer.

-These poetic names continue as the first, second, third, fourth, fifth and future probes of the Chinese Lunar Exploration Program are called Chang'e – after the Moon goddess.
-The name "Tiangong" means "heavenly palace".
-Across China, the launch of Tiangong-1 was reported to have inspired a variety of feelings, including love poetry.
-The rendezvous of the space vehicles has been compared to the reunion of the cowherd and the weaver girl.
+These mythological names continue in the Chinese Lunar Exploration Program, whose probes are named Chang'e after the Moon goddess.
+The name Tiangong was similarly reported to evoke cultural and romantic imagery, with the launch of Tiangong-1 inspiring public expressions such as love poetry, and media comparing the docking of spacecraft to the reunion of the cowherd and the weaver girl from folklore.